CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08new-translation.md

 ## Summary

-In this lab, you verified a gpt-5-mini deployment in Microsoft Foundry and used the Chat Playground to test translation and transliteration prompts.
-You then built a Python application using the Azure AI Foundry SDK to perform translation, transliteration, and language detection.
+In this lab, you created a Microsoft Foundry project and deployed a GPT-5 Mini model for text-processing tasks.
+You used the Chat Playground to design and test prompts for translation and transliteration, observing how the model can both translate text into different languages and convert text between writing systems while preserving meaning.

-Finally, you extended the application with sentiment analysis, demonstrating how a single deployed model can support multiple text analysis tasks through prompt engineering.
-These capabilities are commonly used in multilingual applications, customer support systems, content processing workflows, and AI-powered business solutions.
+You then built a Python application using the Azure AI Foundry SDK and connected it to your deployed model.
+The application was used to perform translation, transliteration, and language detection tasks.
+Finally, you enhanced the application by adding sentiment analysis, allowing the model to classify text as Positive, Negative, or Neutral.
+This lab demonstrated how a single deployed generative AI model can support multiple natural language processing scenarios through effective prompt engineering and application integration

 ### You've successfully completed the hands-on lab!